Part 9 Debt Agreement

 When you have finished paying off the Part 9 Debt Agreement, all of your previous unsecured debts will be considered legally closed.
-As mentioned, the Bankruptcy Legislation has strict rules and thresholds which apply to Part 9 Debt Agreements, which is regulated by AFSA (federal government).
+As mentioned, the Bankruptcy Legislation has strict rules and thresholds which apply to Part IX Debt Agreements, which is regulated by AFSA (federal government).
 We can help make sure you comply with all of them and streamline the application process.
 These are the four main points for consideration when applying for a Formal Debt Agreement.
-It is important to note that the government do change the amounts mentioned every 6 months on 20th March and 20th September in accordance with CPI (Consumer Price Index) .
+It is important to note that the government did change the amounts mentioned every 6 months on 20th March and 20th September in accordance with the CPI (Consumer Price Index).

 - The amount of debt to be included must be less than $115,733.80*